 Anxiety is an emotion that everyone experiences in some form or the other but some people become more anxious easily and that starts having an impact on their relationship.

 Myra and Logan started living together after dating for a year.
-Myra initially treated Logan’s behaviour as new relationship anxiety but she realised how bad it was only after they started living together.
+Myra initially treated Logan’s behavior as new relationship anxiety but she realized how bad it was only after they started living together.

 “He was always worried that something would happen to me.
-If I got half an hour late from work he would think I was in an accident, if I was at a meeting and didn’t pick up the call he thought something terrible had happened to me.
-If I went out clubbing with my gal pals he was sure I would get raped if I was drunk.
-I initially explained to him but then his anxiety started rubbing off on me.
-I started getting anxious thinking he was getting anxious and I couldn’t enjoy when I went out with friends.”
+If I got half an hour late from work he would think I was in an accident; if I was at a meeting and didn’t pick up his call, he thought something terrible had happened to me.
+If I went out clubbing with my friends, he was sure I would get raped if I was drunk.
+I initially explained things to him, but then his anxiety started rubbing off on me.
+I started getting anxious thinking he was getting anxious and I couldn’t enjoy when I went out with friends,” Myra says.

-Myra and Logan broke up a year later.
+Myra and Logan broke up a year later when Myra could no longer take Logan’s overwhelming anxiety.
 This is a classic example of how anxiety could lead to self-sabotaging thoughts and you need to free yourself of anxiety to build your relationship.
+Dating someone who self-sabotages often causes a partner to grow resentful and distant, causing the relationship to disintegrate.

 “I seriously dated two men but I was so obsessed with my body and always criticizing my looks, my shape, my face that they quickly got fed up of me.
-I went into therapy and then only learned to love myself.”
+I went into therapy and then only learned to love myself,” Violet remembers.

 Related Reading: 7 Reasons Why Narcissists Can’t Maintain Intimate Relationships